sofide/gastitis/README.md

     'PORT': '5432',
 }
 ```

+Note: If you want to setup a specific database like postgresql, check out the section [DATABASE_SETUP](DATABASE_SETUP.md).

 Next, you have to create a new virtual environment, install the requirements, run the migrations
 and start the dev bot: